People age 65+ with low income may be able to simplify coverage and get more benefits in one plan.

 Minnesota Senior Care Plus (MSC+)

-Minnesota Senior Care Plus (MSC+) provides medical, prescription drugs and dental benefits and helps pay for additional services.
+Minnesota Senior Care Plus (MSC+) provides medical, Medicaid prescription drugs and dental benefits and helps pay for additional services.
 These services include personal care assistance, home and community-based services (like homemaker services or assisted living) and more, if you qualify.
-You can have MSC+ only or also have Medicare from the federal government.
+You can have MSC+ only or also have Medicare and/or a Medicare Part D prescription drug plan from the federal government.

 Minnesota Senior Health Options (MSHO)

 MSHO is for people who are dual eligible, which means they’re eligible for both Medicare and Medicaid coverage.
 MSHO combines the benefits of Medical Assistance and Medicare into one plan.
 In addition to medical and dental benefits, it includes Medicare Part D prescription drug coverage.
-MSHO covers home and community-based services, and you work with a Care Coordinator, just like the MSC+ plan.
+MSHO covers home and community-based services, and you work with a Care Coordinator no matter where you live.

 Here’s how MSHO is different: